federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 	- 'format' attribute is tested for WMS or ESRI REST services.
 	- Stream 1 is split into two:
 	  - Stream 1a sends 'format' attributes with WMS or ESRI REST values to the HTTP Caller
 	    - HTTP Caller performs a 'GET' function on each WMS or ESRI REST url.
 Functioning URLs will receive a response and be sent to the output port.
-Nonfunctioning URL's will be filtered out.
+Non-functioning URL's will be filtered out.
 		- Out of scope attributes are removed.
 		- Stream 1a is sent to ListBuilder transformer.
 	  - Stream 1b sends 'format' attributes that do not have WMS or ESRI REST values to the List Builder transformer